Paul Baker

 Atmosphere 3

 Bryant University is located in Smithfield, RI, about a twenty-minute drive from Providence.
-Although Smithfield is a very nice place to live, it’s certainly not a destination location, and there is not much to see or do near the Bryant campus.
+Although Smithfield is a very nice place to live, it’s certainly not a destination location, and there is not a great deal to see or do near the Bryant campus.

-Dining options near Bryant University are few.
-Parente’s restaurant is a favorite of students, as much for its location near campus as for its reasonably priced comfort food.
-J’s Deli serves up an impressive variety of submarine sandwiches and Blackie’s offers traditional neighborhood pub grub.
+There are a few dining options right near the Bryant campus on Route 7.
+Parente’s Restaurant, Blackies, and Laura’s Bar and Grill are a few of the better options.
+Stadium Journey recommends J’s Deli for their impressive variety of great grinders (that’s what we call sub sandwiches here in Rhode Island).
 Several national chain restaurants and shopping options are located about a 10-minute drive away on Route 44.
-Fans visiting from out of town should take the 20-minute drive to Providence, which has no shortage of top-notch restaurants.
+Fans visiting from out of town may opt to take the 20-minute drive to Providence, which has no shortage of top-notch restaurants and lodging options.

-The same can be said for lodging options in Smithfield.
-There are a few decent options on Douglas Pike near campus, but visitors may be better served to check out Providence or Boston for places to stay or things to do.
-Twin Rivers Casino is in nearby Lincoln.
-If spending time in a casino is on your agenda, the twin resorts of Foxwoods and Mohegan Sun are located an hour away over the Connecticut state line.
+Speaking of lodging options, the story here is similar if visiting Bryant.
+There is a Holiday Inn Express, a Hampton Inn and Suites and a SureStay Plus right near campus, but visitors may opt to stay in nearby Providence or even Boston, only an hour’s drive to the north.
+Twin Rivers Casino is in nearby Lincoln just a few minutes from Bryant.
+If spending time in a casino is on your agenda, the twin resorts of Foxwoods and Mohegan Sun are located an hour away just over the Connecticut state line.

 Fans 4

 There is a good turnout by the student section for Bulldog football games.
-Unfortunately, many of them do not stick around for the entire game, and there is really no organized student section.
+Unfortunately, many of them do not stick around for the entire game, and there is no organized student section to speak of.

 The crowd at Beirne Stadium is a good mix of students, locals, diehard football fanatics and families.
 It’s also not usual to see several four-legged fans present at a Bulldog game.
-Overall the crowd here is laid-back, enjoying a nice fall afternoon at the game rather than creating a rowdy scene.
+Overall the crowd here is laid-back, enjoying a nice fall afternoon at the game rather than making spectacles of themselves.

 Access 4

-Beirne Stadium consists of two sets of stands, a 3,200-seat structure on the home side, which houses the press box, locker rooms, and restrooms, and bleachers that can hold up to 1,200 on the visitor’s side.
-Most of the seats in the larger structure are metal bleachers, with three hundred individual bucket seats located in between the 40-yard lines.
+Beirne Stadium consists of two sets of stands highlighted by a 3,200-seat structure on the home (east) side, which houses the press box, locker rooms, and restrooms.
+Seating consists of metal bleachers without backs, with three hundred individual bucket seats located in between the 40-yard lines.
 There is a walkway along the front edge of the grandstand, so choose seats a row or two up from the bottom.

 Extras 2

-A second extra point is awarded for the consistent improvements being made to the facility, in ways both obvious and subtle.
-From the construction of the Beirne training complex in the south end zone to the installation of permanent lighting to the planting of fir trees on the west side of the stadium, Beirne Stadium now looks like a complete football stadium and less like a set of bleachers plopped into an open space.
+A second extra point is awarded for the consistent improvements being made to the facility, both obvious and subtle.
+From the construction of the Beirne training complex in the south end zone to the installation of permanent lighting to the planting of fir trees on the west side of the stadium, Beirne Stadium now looks like a complete football stadium and less like a set of bleachers plopped into an open space where the Patriots used to hold their training camp.

 Final Thoughts